martinpihrt/OSPy/ospy/docs/Web Interface Guide - English.md

 When the system name has been changed from OpenSprinkler Pi, the default, it will be displayed in the header of each page for easy system identification.

 ### Select System theme
+There are several topics to choose from in the list (green mode, black and white mode...)

 ### Clock format
 The 24-Hour clock option selects between the international 24 hour clock format, sometimes referred to as military time, and the 12 hour-AM/PM format.